 I spend a lot of time talking to Shockoe teammates, clients, and partners about mobile apps.
 Plenty of those conversations are about a specific solution (somewhere on the spectrum between enthusiasm about an app and the panic of delivery), but I’m fortunate that many conversations are about strategic approaches to mobile and where mobile technology is headed.
-For those forward-looking discussions, I frequently lean on a graphic from Benedict Evans:

 This slide from his December 2016 Mobile is Eating the World talk depicts the rise and eventual leveling off of PC computing, mobile, and the next wave of AR/VR.
 If you haven’t seen the presentation, it’s very good (as are his newsletters), and this particular slide summarizes a shift in mobile technology from frenzy to scaling, or in his terms, moving from “Creating the tech” to “What can we build with this tech?”
 We’re in the Deployment stage where the mobile S-curve is scaling and while that certainly applies to mobile hardware, it helps me think about the direction of mobile apps, specifically a shift in focus to enterprise apps.